openplanet-nl/nadeoapi-docs/docs/core/accounts/display-names.md

 <div class="notification is-danger">

-This endpoint is deprecated and will be removed soon.
+This endpoint has been removed on 2023-09-19.
 Use the [OAuth API endpoint](/oauth/reference/accounts/id-to-name) instead.

 </div>